-Here are the parts of a wireless cell phone charger, their names and functions:
+Here everything about the parts of a wireless cell phone charger including their names and functions:

 - Nonslip pad surface

 - Transistor bridge

 So if you want to learn all about the parts of a wireless cell phone charger, then you’re in the right place.